naveenailawadi/Protegy/README.md

     - note: this is much more advanced, you will have serious web development skills by the end of this tutorial
 - make backend api development easier with flask restful
     - [Melvin L Flask Restful Tutorial](https://www.youtube.com/watch?v=s_ht4AKnWZg&ab_channel=MelvinL)

+## Desktop UIs
+- learn how to use your web development skills to build interactive platforms with eel